Wes Ferrell: Cleveland Indians

 Ferrell was an honest and outspoken individual, and his attitude began to sour during this period of his career.
 It was suspected that he had anxiety in regard to his shoulder injury, which caused him to angrily react to perceived bad calls by umpires, and teammates who made errors that negatively affected the game.
 On one occasion, Ferrell refused to be pulled from a game by his manager, and was suspended ten days without pay for insubordination.
 Because of his volatile temperament he was fined and suspended several times for refusing to leave a game, or for leaving it without permission.
 After being driven from the mound in one game, he punched himself in the face and began to slam his head into the wall.
 He had to be restrained by his team to stop him from continuing to hurt himself.
 Despite the pain in his shoulder, and worsening behavioral issues, he continued to be a durable and effective pitcher.
 In 1932, Ferrell posted his fourth consecutive 20-win season, with a record of 23–13, struck out 105, and had a 3.66 ERA.

 The 1933 season began well for Ferrell; he had a 5–4 win–loss record and a 2.12 ERA on June 1, and was named to the inaugural Major League Baseball All-Star Game representing the American League.
 He was not called upon to play in the game, but his brother Rick was also selected to the team, and played the entire game.
 As the season progressed, however, his performance began to diminish.
 From July until the end of the season, he was largely ineffective as a pitcher, and his availability became infrequent.
 In response, his manager, Roger Peckinpaugh, tried playing him in left field.
 The experiment was deemed a failure, owing to Ferrell's lack of fielding skills.
 He had another great year as a batter, however, hitting seven home runs, and he compiled 26 RBIs and a .271 batting average.
 After a disappointing 11–12 record for the year, the Indians offered him what Ferrell regarded as an unacceptable contract offer, and he refused to sign.
 He also refused to join the team unless his contract demands were met.
-For his first 100 starts in his career, Ferell went 63-32 (.663), with the winning percentage being among the highest in MLB history for first 100 starts.
+For his first 100 starts in his career, Ferrell went 63-32 (.663), with the winning percentage being among the highest in MLB history for first 100 starts.
 On May 25, 1934, the Indians traded him, along with Dick Porter, to the Boston Red Sox in exchange for Bob Weiland, Bob Seeds and $25,000 cash.